 Minimalists, like all people, come in different shapes and sizes.
 My life is extremely different from how it used to be, but I don’t consider myself an extreme minimalist.

 I don’t count my possessions, but I know that all the clothes I own fit in a standard size suitcase.
 I still own a few too many pairs of shoes, but I’m finding as they wear out, I’m not replacing them.

 All my other bits and bobs – journals, books, art supplies, sentimental items I can’t part with – fit in 2 small boxes.
 My linen (bedding, pillows, towels) all fit in a big bag.
-The Englishman has a record collection, so this takes up some space but it brings us a lot of joy, and we own camping gear, laptops, and a few other electronics.
+My partner has a record collection, so this takes up some space but it brings us a lot of joy, and we own camping gear, laptops, and a few other electronics.

 I’ve been living in furnished flats for the past few years, so I only own a few pieces of furniture – x 2 simple frame bookshelves, a towel rack, a coat rack.
 These items, along with about another box of odds and ends, will be donated in a few months when we head off on our next adventure.